Follow TV Tropes

 • Break the Cutie: A very kind and sweet boy who experienced varying degrees of trauma throughout the series.

-• Broken Pedestal: In the third episode, he discovered that his father is not so much of a great person.
-In the past, Otoya's antics caused several people to lose their businesses during the Bubble era.
+• Broken Pedestal: In the third episode, he discovered that his father caused a lot of trouble to others, even leading to many losing their jobs.
 In the movie, he directly witnessed his father's sleaziness.

 • Cain and Abel: Abel to Taiga's Cain.
 Their relationship went this route when Taiga decides to kill him after Mio's death.